 We support the work of the United States Coast Guard Auxiliary and the United States Power Squadrons.
-We urge you to attend any instructional classes sponsored by these organizations.
+We urge you to exercise the opportunity to attend any instructional classes sponsored by these organizations.
 Reference page 8 of Sportfish, Cruisers, Yachts Owner's Manual for training options, and page 23 for information on charts and maps.
 For further knowledge on boating, we advise that you review the following publications: